weipu-zhang/STORM/readme.md

     - The `-config_path` points to a YAML file that controls the model's hyperparameters.
 The configuration in `config_files/STORM.yaml` is the same as in our paper.

     - The `-trajectory_path` is only useful when the option `UseDemonstration` in the YAML file is set to `True` (by default it's `False`).
 This corresponds to the ablation studies in Section 5.3.
-We provide the precollected trajectories in the `D_TRAJ.7z` file, and you need to decompress it for using (to a `D_TRAJ` folder).
+We provide the pre-collected trajectories in the `D_TRAJ.7z` file, and you need to decompress it for use.

 3. Evaluate the agent.
 The evaluation results will be presented in a CSV file located in the `eval_result` folder.